kimaya-io/magova/README.md

 # magova
-A project to follow the directors
+A project to follow the directors sourced from themoviedb